Ningaloo Reef

 Vlamingh Head Lighthouse

-For panoramic views of Ningaloo Reef and the surrounding coastline, head to Vlamingh Head Lighthouse.
-Located on the tip of North West Cape, this historic lighthouse provides a perfect vantage point to admire the beauty of the reef and watch the sunset over the Indian Ocean.
+For breathtaking views of Ningaloo Reef and the surrounding coastline, visit Vlamingh Head Lighthouse.
+Situated on North West Cape, this historic site offers a perfect vantage point for sunset views over the Indian Ocean.

 Posted by